Introduction

 Popular Types of Video Production & Their Use Cases

-Let’s explore the top video production styles, what makes them unique, and when to use them.
+Let’s take a look at the most popular video production styles, what sets them apart, and when they work best.

 Documentary Films